pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_sql.rst

 .. warning::

-    If both key columns contain rows where the key is ``NA`` or ``NaN``, those rows will be matched against each other.
+    If both key columns contain rows where the key is a null value, those rows will be matched against each other.
 This is different from usual SQL join behaviour and can lead to unexpected results.
-Until this is fixed make sure to sanitize your input dataframes!

 .. ipython:: python